Rogelio Funes Mori’s father criticizes Héctor Herrera and the operation of Martino’s Mexican National Team

 Miguel Ruperto Funes assumes himself as a fan of the Mexican National Team and criticized Tata Martino’s approach, which does not give an advantage to Rogelio Funes Mori, nor to any other striker

-After stating that “being Roger on the Mexican team, I am one more fan”, Miguel Ruperto Funes shared his views on the game of the Tricolor, before the claims of Mexican fans for the performance of the Mexican naturalized striker against Costa Rica.
+After stating that “being Roger on the Mexican teamI’m just another fan”, Miguel Ruperto Funes shared his thoughts on the Tricolor game, given the complaints from Mexican fans about the performance of the naturalized Mexican striker against Costa Rica.

 “Seeing him as a ‘9’ of the Mexican teamI think not only to Roger he lacks things to be the striker he has to be, but the whole Mexican team… I saw the game against Costa Rica and I can’t believe that a terrible number ‘5’ who plays for Atlético de Madrid, out of ten passes he made, he hit six badly.
-I can’t believe they don’t supply the ‘9’, so the centre-forward will never become the ‘9’ scorer he wants Mexico, what do we need”.
+I can’t believe they don’t supply the ‘9’, so the center forward will never become the ‘9’ scorer he wants Mexicowhat do we need”.

 “If Jiménez had been there, whoever would have been, he doesn’t score goals… I can’t believe that a team, playing at home, plays the ball backwards all the time, because today football is more aggressive.”